guy-murphy/inversion-dev/Inversion/api.md

 ### `.ToXml(System.Xml.XmlWriter)`
-Produces an Xml representation of the model.
+Produces an xml representation of the model.

-* `writer`: The writer to used to write the Xml to.
+* `writer`: The writer to used to write the xml to.

 ### `.ToJson(Newtonsoft.Json.JsonWriter)`
-Produces a Json respresentation of the model.
+Produces a json respresentation of the model.

-* `writer`: The writer to use for producing JSON.
+* `writer`: The writer to use for producing json.
+### `.Data`
+Provides an abstract representation of the objects data expressed as a JSON object.

+### `:Inversion.Collections.IDataCollection`1.Add(`0)`
+Adds an item to the collection.

+* `item`: The item to add to the collection.
 ## `P:Inversion.Collections.IDataCollection`1.Label`
 The label that should be used for the collection in any notation presenting the collection.